How to Extract AU BAS Data for

 | GST on Purchases | 1B | The GST component on each supplier invoice or receipt |

 For the full BAS (Option 1, calculation sheet method), you need more granularity.
 Each supplier invoice contributes to G10 or G11 depending on whether it is a capital or non-capital purchase, and the GST component contributes to 1B.
-A practical column set looks like this:
+A practical column set:

 | Your Column Name | BAS Label(s) It Feeds |